React Hooks Basic

 }

-Let's use our UserDetails example, from create custom hooks example, and change it a litle bit to make use of ref.
+Let's use our UserDetails example, from create custom hooks example, and change it a little bit to make use of ref.
 For the sake of simplicity, we are only changing the Main component.

 In a class base component it will look like this